-- Simulation is currently counted as clinical hours. - Professionalism is an outcome of Clinical Evaluation Tool (CET), lateness is an aspect of professionalism
+- Simulation is currently counted as clinical hours. - Professionalism is an outcome of Clinical Evaluation Tool (CET), lateness is an aspect of professionalism make-up assignment will be assigned.
+If this written assignment is not submitted within one week and/or does not meet assignment expected outcomes, the lateness converts to a clinical absence of one hour and points from final NSL grade deducted as per clinical absence policy.

-Students who arrive late for simulation lab will be permitted to attend and participate, as long as they have completed the assigned simulation pre-lab assignments as per simulation preparation policy.
+Students who arrive late for simulation lab will be permitted to attend and participate, as long as they have completed the assigned simulation prelab assignments as per simulation preparation policy.